Photo: Adam Jones via Wikimedia Commons (CC BY-SA 2.0) · CC BY-SA 2.0

 The story that has followed the Mission Inn for decades involves sound rather than sight.
 A former employee recalled an older gentleman who had been placed in an upper floor room — the only guest on the floor due to construction elsewhere in the hotel.
 When asked the next morning whether his accommodations were adequate, the man said everything was fine, especially the woman singing beautifully in the adjacent room.

-Alice Miller is the name attached to that account.
-She managed the hotel from the time of Frank Miller's death until her own in the late 1940s, and her fourth-floor room in the southeast corner of the building is the most consistently cited paranormal location.
+Alice Miller Richardson — Frank Miller's sister, who managed the hotel alongside Frank and continued after his 1935 death until her own in 1938 — is the name attached to that account.
+Her fourth-floor room in the southeast corner of the building is the most consistently cited paranormal location.
 Guests and staff have reported cold spots, cold physical contact, and apparitions of a woman in period clothing.
 The singing is the account that recurs most distinctly.

 Frank Miller's room in the northeast corner of the same floor has its own pattern of reports — cold zones, unexplained sounds, flickering lights — though less centered on a specific manifestation.